 How does the research and development grant differ from the single project grant?

 The research and development grant is intended for the early stages of a curatorial project.
 It allows grantees to explore their initial concepts, conduct research, and develop a robust curatorial vision.
-This grant can support a range of needs, including travel funding or other financial support for various contributors to your project, such as artists, programmatic partners, catalogue contributors, etc. However, please note that priority will be given to projects with comprehensive research plans that demonstrate a clear curatorial vision or deeper investigative work.
+This grant can support a range of needs, including travel funding or other financial support for various contributors to your project, such as artists, programmatic partners, catalogue contributors, etc. However, please note that priority will be given to projects with comprehensive research plans that demonstrate a clear inquiry or deeper investigative work.
 While travel funding is supported, it should be a component of a larger research plan rather than the sole focus of the application.

 In contrast, the single project grant aids curators in the actual manifestation of these plans in a tangible, public-facing exhibition or program.
 While the research and development grant provides the resources to lay a strong foundation for a project, the single project grant is designed to bring the curator’s vision to life for a public audience.